gedeschaines/traj3D/README.md

 To execute **TDOF** using provided ./txt/sample.txt namelist input file, enter the following command

     ./Exec_TDOF sample

 from within the ./traj3D directory.
-During program exectution standard output will be written to ./out/TDOF_sample.out and trajectory geocentric geodesy data (longitude, latitude, altitude) will be written to ./dat/TDOF_geoc_sample.dat.
+During program execution standard output will be written to ./out/TDOF_sample.out and trajectory geocentric geodesy data (longitude, latitude, altitude) will be written to ./dat/TDOF_geoc_sample.dat.
 Since geocentric coordinates cannot be used to accurately display paths and trajectories in Google Earth, the **traj3D** programs must be utilized if this capability is desired.

 ### Basic Ballistic Trajectory Simulation ###